 If you want to keep your car for as long as you possibly can, it’s important to keep it in tip-top shape.
-Don’t neglect getting your vehicle serviced whenever you need to.
-Take a look through your owner’s manual to determine when you need to change the air filter, replace transmission fluid and rotate the tires.
+Don’t neglect to get your vehicle serviced whenever you need to.
+Take a look through your owner’s manual to determine when you need to change the air filter, replace transmission fluid, and rotate the tires.

 Shop around for insurance.

 This is something that you should try to do every year.
 Right before your insurance policy is about to be renewed, look around at other companies to see if you can get the same coverage for a lower price.
 Many times, you can!
 If you mention to competing companies that you are looking for a lower rate than your current insurance provider, they will usually ask how much you are currently paying and will then offer you a lower rate.
 This has worked for me in the past, so I encourage you to give it a try.
 You just never know what kind of savings you may come across!